IshanRayen/IshanRayen.github.io/README.md

 - Fabricated ZnO thin conducting films under varying conditions to determine the effects of differing methods.
 - Compiled and analyzed spectrographic, x-ray, and resistivity measurements to understand the ZnO films' crystal quality, transparency, and conductivity.

 **Financial Advisory Summer Analyst**
 Lazard
 - Conducted research and analytics for Data Strategy, Business Management, and Capital Markets.
 - Developed a weekly project management reporting system connecting Jura to Excel, enhancing project tracking and efficiency across the organization.
-  - Participated in client meetings and obtained relevant data adn statistics for managers.
+- Attended in client meetings and obtained relevant data adn statistics for managers.

   ## Projects and Publications